axieax/google-forms-to-discord/README.md

 Congratulations, your automation is now set up!

-Note: if you cannot find the Edit menu in the script editor, make sure you are using the Legacy editor
+Note: if you cannot find the Edit menu in the script editor, make sure you are using the Legacy editor.